justinjiajia/personalwiki/hadoop.md

 ### 2.1  Create a dedicated user

 When deploying a production environment, it is recommended to create a dedicated user for the express purpose of owning and running Hadoop tasks later.
-Simply type the following in the command-line interface to create a *hadoop* group and add a user with the name *hadoop* in the group:
+Simply create a *hadoop* group with `addgroup` and add a user named *hadoop* in this group with `adduser`:

 ```Shell
 $ sudo addgroup hadoop